vapourlang/vapour-website/src/pages/get-started.md

 hello("Vapour")
 ```

-With your first scipt written you are ready to run the Vapour code.
+With your first script written you are ready to run the Vapour code.

 ```bash
 vapour -infile=script.vp --run-only
 ```

 If you are happy with your code and wish to generate the corresponding R
-code rerun the above command, ommitting the `-run-only` flag.
+code rerun the above command, omitting the `-run-only` flag.

 ```bash
 vapour -infile=script.vp